Prosp3r/pexservice/README.md

-#### Load testing with Apache Bench
+## Load testing with Apache Bench
-To install Apache bench, type in the following commands on your terminal
+To test the ability of our service to handle large amount of connections in fiarly short time, we will be using [Apache Bench](https://httpd.apache.org/docs/2.4/programs/ab.html) utility which comes installed by default in some operating systems.
+We will need to install it on our server however.

+Run the following command to install Apachebench:

         $ sudo apt install apache2-utils
         $ ab -c 10 -n 10000 -r http://localhost:8081/